CodeYourFuture/curriculum/content/js1/blocks/parameters/index.md

     7='Propose clear and meaningful parameter names for a function'
 +++

-To make this function reusable for any number, we need to handle inputs.
-We do this using a **parameter**.
+To make this function work for any number, we need to handle inputs.
+We do this using a {{<tooltip title="parameter">}} A parameter is a special kind of variable whose value is defined by the caller.

-{{<note type="definition" title="Definition: parameter">}}
-A parameter is a special kind of variable whose value is defined by the caller.
-{{</note>}}
+{{</tooltip>}}.

 `num` is still a variable - but as a **parameter** we don't assign `num` a value inside the function's body.
 We pass an input to the function, and the value of that input is assigned to the `num` parameter when the function is called.
 This happens automatically.

 We can add a parameter `num` to our function: